wp-plugins/image-widget/readme.txt

 Donate link: http://www.shaneandpeter.com
 Tags: widget, image, ad, banner, simple, upload, sidebar, admin, thickbox, resize Requires at least: 2.8
-Tested up to: 2.8.4
+Tested up to: 2.9
-Stable tag: 3.0.7
+Stable tag: 3.0.8

 == Description ==

-Simple image widget.
-Use native Wordpress upload thickbox to add image widgets to your site.
+Simple image widget that uses native Wordpress upload thickbox to add image widgets to your site.

 * MU Compatible
 * Handles image resizing and alignment
 * Link the image
 * Title and Description
-* Very versitile.
+* Very versatile.
 All fields are optional.
 * Upload, link to external image, or select an image from your media collection using the built in thickbox browser.

 == Installation ==